Donato Cabrera

 Donato Cabrera is an American conductor with an active international career.
-He is the Music Director of the California Symphony and the Las Vegas Philharmonic, and was the Resident Conductor of the San Francisco Symphony and Wattis Foundation Music Director of the San Francisco Symphony Youth Orchestra from 2009-2016.
+He is the Artistic and Music Director of the California Symphony, and was the Resident Conductor of the San Francisco Symphony and Wattis Foundation Music Director of the San Francisco Symphony Youth Orchestra from 2009-2016.

 Education and early career

 Cabrera was born in Pasadena, California and grew up in Las Vegas, Nevada and Reno, Nevada.
-He then studied at the University of Nevada, the University of Illinois, Indiana University, and the Manhattan School of Music.
+He then studied at the University of Nevada, the School of Music at the University of Illinois Urbana-Champaign, Indiana University School of Music, and the Manhattan School of Music.
 He made his professional debut with the Reno Chamber Orchestra in 1997 and in 1998 made his European debut conducting the Zwei Groschen Oper Summer Festival productions of The Barber of Seville and Rigoletto.
 In 2002 he received a Herbert von Karajan Conducting Fellowship from the Vienna Philharmonic.

 While based in New York, Cabrera served as the Music Director for the Manhattan School of Music's Opera Scenes program (2001/2002) and conducted their community outreach performances.
 He also conducted their Philharmonia and the Juilliard School orchestra as well as serving as an assistant conductor to Zdenek Macal at the New Jersey Symphony where Cabrera went on to work as cover conductor for the symphony's subscription series and Guest Conductor for its education and outreach Concerts until 2006.
 He concurrently had various guest conducting engagements including concerts for the Music Academy of the West in 2003 and the Norwalk Youth Symphony Orchestra and Fort Worth Symphony Orchestra in 2004.

 Cabrera co-founded ACME (American Contemporary Music Ensemble) with cellist Clarice Jensen and publicist Christina Jensen in 2004 and was the ensemble's Music Director for its inaugural season, conducting works by John Adams, Jacob Druckman, Donald Martino, Frederic Rzewski, and Elliott Carter.
 He also worked as an assistant to James Conlon at the 2004 Spoleto Festival and the 2005 Ravinia Festival.
 He made his house debut at Portland Opera in December 2005 conducting The Rape of Lucretia.